je2mz/zomZomHappyFunZone/playableCharacters/bard.md

 ## Cantrips

-### Healing Aura
+### Harmonic Aura

-_You play a melody that brings peace to your allies._
+_You play a melody that bring peace to your allies._

-This aura will remain active and cost no action points until you switch auras.
+This aura will remain active and cost no action points to sustain.
+All allies within range are affected.

-You and your allies within range of this aura will heal 3 health once per turn.
-You may step into the aura during your turn.
+Heal 3 health once per turn, and gain an additional 5ft of movement.

 ### Adrenaline Aura

-_You play a sick solo that boosts your teams morale._
+_You play a melody that bring strength to your allies._

-This aura will remain active and cost no action points until you switch auras.
+This aura will remain active and cost no action points to sustain.
+All allies within range are affected.

-You and your allies within range of this aura gain an additional 10ft of movement per turn.
-You may step into the aura during your turn.
+Deal an additional 3 damage, and gain +1 to your attack rolls.

 ## Abilities